 Bespoke services for advanced radius plotting

-The point and click radius plotter is a standard tool in the Dynamic Mapping Suite.
+The point and click radius plotter is a standard tool for premium pass holders in the Dynamic Mapping Suite.
 Try it first before enquiring about anything bespoke.

 If you need more complex radii calculations, we may be able to help by building a bespoke programmed dynamic map for you.
 An example of an advanced radius map would be multiple inner and outer zoned radii.
 You can’t just overlay multiple radii – they require “punch-through” circular polygons to be created and nested with a single transparency.